Medical expert of the article

 What's bothering you?

-The diagnosis is confirmed by the detection of a microorganism after treatment with methenamine silver, Giemsa, Wright-Giemsa, Grocotte modification, Weygert-Gram, or immunochemical staining using monoclonal antibodies.
-To obtain sputum samples, an induced collection or bronchoscopy is usually performed.
+The diagnosis is confirmed by identifying the organism after treatment with methenamine silver, Giemsa, Wright-Giemsa, Grocott modification, Weigert-Gram, or immunochemical staining using monoclonal antibodies.
+Sputum samples are usually obtained by induced collection or bronchoscopy.

-Sensitivity ranges from 30 to 80% when inducing sputum and more than 95% with bronchoscopy with bronchoalveolar lavage.
+Sensitivity ranges from 30 to 80% with sputum induction and more than 95% with bronchoscopy with bronchoalveolar lavage.

 What do need to examine?